wahyuts/Twix-media-social-webapp/README.md

 This project is created as a purpose to learn and become my boilerplate for some tech.

-*Note please access the branch "before-redux-update" if u want to see boilerplate without update redux*
+*Note please access the branch "before-redux-update" if u want to see boilerplate without update redux* *Please go to folder src/redux to see HowToUseRedux.text if u want to know how to apply redux*

 Tech that have been used:
 1. ReactJs